What Is a Lactation Room?

 Under U.S. law, employers must provide a lactation room for a new mother to use for pumping breast milk.
 A bathroom isn't suitable for this purpose; it simply isn't sanitary to express milk alongside toilets and all the germs they contain.
 Moreover, the lactation station must be private and shielded from view of other employees or the general public.

 Additionally, employers must give breastfeeding mothers appropriate breaks from their work day in order to travel to the lactation room and take the time needed to pump milk.
 Typically, a new mom returning to work with an infant at home needs to express breast milk two or three times in every eight-hour period of the day.
 As your baby grows older and begins to eat solid food, you most likely will pump less milk and be able to go longer between pumping sessions.

 In order to further assist nursing mothers, support can be provided through literature in this room or even better, direct access to an International Board Certified Lactation Consultant (IBCLC) who is a credentialed health professional specialized in breastfeeding.
 They could answer any breastfeeding questions the new nursing mom may have or even speak with someone who is pregnant.

-If there is a large number of nursing mothers a schedule can be made so that no one tries to access the room at the same time.
-A whiteboard could be posted in the room, a private online calendar could be created or an email alias could be used in case someone needs to inform others of their changing pumping needs.
+If there is a large number of nursing mothers, a schedule can be made so that no one tries to access the room while it's already in use.
+A whiteboard could be posted in the room, a private online calendar could be created, or an email alias could be used in case someone needs to inform others of their changing pumping needs.